vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/050/09_ayukta_sapta.md

 title = "09"

 +++
 sū́raḥ: Although most take this as nom. sg.
-(Gr, Geldner, Thieme, Lü), Renou makes a good case for it as gen. sg. (followed, it seems, by Witzel Gotō), also adducing V.31.11 sū́raś cid rátham.
+(Grassmann, Geldner, Thieme, Lüders), Renou makes a good case for it as gen. sg. (followed, it seems, by Witzel Gotō), also adducing V.31.11 sū́raś cid rátham.